 If you’re new to the field, researching the most common plumbing terms will help you understand more about this subject and all its intricacies.
 In the meantime, here are the six of the most common plumbing issues behind low water pressure.

 The number one cause of low pressure is represented by faulty fixtures.
-If your showerhead or faucets are old, they most likely got clogged by rust, limestone or dirt.
+If your shower head or faucets are old, they can likely get clogged by rust, limestone or dirt.
 This impedes flow and it also reduces water quality.
 To determine whether or not this is your issue, turn the faucets on one at a time to see which one is defective.
 But before testing the faucet itself, always make sure the screen and aerator on each faucet is clean and clear.
 A clogged aerator or screen will ruin the water pressure for the entire fixture.

-When you find the one(s) that are clogged, you need to either clean them out or replace them altogether.
+If you find a clogged fixture, you need to either clean it out or replace it altogether.
 You can easily do this yourself, just make sure to buy new ones that fit in the same openings.
 Also, always to remember to turn off the water supply before working on any plumbing fixture.
-But if all of them have poor pressure, you might want to consider some of the following problems as being the cause for your situation.
+But if all of your plumbing fixtures have poor pressure, you might want to consider some of the following problems as being the cause for your situation.

 2.Water Valve Issues

 Your home’s water flow is controlled by two shut-off valves.
 One of them pertains to the water meter and can be found on the street side of the meter.
 While the other valve is on your home side of the meter.
 Both are usually on a wall near where the line comes in.
 Although in some cases only city employees have access to the former, you can check to see if it’s sufficiently open.